Tinberg/Community-science-museum/README.md

 -embed map code on visit us site is copyed from google maps, and it had inline styling by default.
 - i used my time to take marking criteria into consideration. so i have no fancy keyframes. i hope this not effect my grade, as it didn't say anything in the marking criteria.
 -i decided to add icons on my events bcs,they have contextual meaning, and the icons will probably be changed alot if you think about that it is special events.
+- i removed my background image on explore site on 1189px as it looked confusing on smaller screen size(most desktops are over 1180px anyway)